WTFAcademy/WTF-Ethers/en/07_Event/readme.md

   - web
 ---

 # WTF Ethers: 7.
-Retrieving Events
+Retrieve Events

 I've been revisiting `ethers.js` recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.